LegendApp/legend-photos/README.md

 ### Bugs

 If it's small, do a quick PR!
-If it's big you may want to post an issue first, and say you're fixing it, so nobody else does it first.
+If it's big you may want to post an issue first, and say you're fixing it, to prevent conflicting with someone else.

 ### Features

 Please post a [Feature Proposal] issue first so we can discuss the right way to do it and make sure it'll be easy to accept and merge.

 ### Plugins

 I want to make features as plugins wherever possible.
 So ideally there is a light core with a powerful plugin system which allows all sorts of plugins.
 If you want a feature which wouldn't fit as a pugin, let's discuss how we could augment the plugin system to enable it.

+### Performance

+We want the best possible performance so if you have something to improve performance we'd love it!

 ## Development